Fundy Trail. Photo by Fundy Trail Parkway.

 The Bay of Fundy is renowned for the world’s highest tides.
-This trail offers magnificent views of sparkling water, rocky crags, a five-tiered waterfall and a white-sand beach where seals sunbathe.
-On a clear day you can see across the bay to Nova Scotia.
+The Fundy Trail Parkway offers magnificent views of sparkling water, rocky crags, a five-tiered waterfall and a white-sand beach where seals sunbathe.
+On a clear day, you can see across the bay to Nova Scotia.
 This trail is designed to preserve the fragile ecosystem of the Fundy Escarpment while making its unique beauty available to all.
-The journey on foot or bicycle is strenuous as the route winds and undulates, hugging the cliff edge, then curving inland to cross gorges and ravines on bridges.
+The journey on foot or bicycle is strenuous as the route winds and undulates, hugging the cliff edge, then curving inland to cross gorges and ravines.
 Parallel to the trail is a road that runs mostly out of sight.
 The Trail links eight access points and offers shortcuts and wheelchair access to many of the lookouts.
 Visit the Big Salmon River Interpretive Centre and Suspension Bridge.

 Dobson Trail to Fundy Footpath

 If you’re looking for a rewarding hike in the wilderness with spectacular views and opportunities for camping along the way, this 90-kilometre greenway is for you.
 Dobson Trail connects the Town of Riverview to the Village of St. Martins along the Bay of Fundy, then on to the northern boundary of Fundy National Park near Alma.

 The trail surface includes gravel, mud, sand and lots of roots with some challenging sections, but mainly intermediate to easy sections.
 The trail winds through softwood and hardwood stands, crosses a beaver dam, touches a lake and ascends slopes to reach magnificent look-outs, including Prosser Brook Ridge, the new Kent Hills power generating windmills and the spectacular Hayward Pinnacle.